Personal Hauntings: My First Real Experiences With Ghosts

 A Brush with Spirits in Marbury, MD

 There is a large area of forest behind the homes in Marbury, and if you follow a pathway behind that house into the oak and maple tree forest you will come to a beautiful and eerily quiet creek.
-Though it is beautiful, it still feels the same as the whole town of Marbury...cold and discomforting...though I am still not sure as to why the town feels this way.
-So now I will describe the hundred-year-old creepy brick home...complete with creepy cellar.
+Though it is beautiful, it still feels the same as the whole town of Marbury - cold and discomforting.
+I am still not sure why the town feels this way.
+So now I will describe the hundred-year-old creepy brick home complete with a dark cellar.
 The house was over a hundred years old when my mother, my brother and I moved into it.
 You walk into the front door and there is a staircase directly in front that goes up to the second floor.
-You can go to the left, where the living room was located or to the right, where there is a dining room and further to the right...the study.
+You can go to the left, where the living room was located or to the right, where there is a dining room and further to the right is the study.
 Once you are in the dining room, you can take a left and the kitchen is situated to the back of the house still holding it's original kitchen cabinets and farm-style, deep white sink.
-Even further to the back of the house, connected to the kitchen is the stairwell to the lowest level...the cellar (or basement...whichever term you prefer).
+Even further to the back of the house, connected to the kitchen is the stairwell to the lowest level - the cellar.
 If you take the stairs up to the top level, you will see a room to the left and also a room directly to your right.
 Take a right and travel down the hallway, still beside the stairwell and there is the master bedroom to the left and fourth bedroom to the right.
-That fourth bedroom was mine...and the bathroom was between those two rooms.
-The bedroom straight across from my room was my mother and new stepfather's room.
+That fourth bedroom was mine and the bathroom was between those two rooms.
+The bedroom straight across from my room was my mother and stepfather's room.
 My brother was unfortunate and was stuck on the opposite end of the house in one of the back rooms on the upper level.
 He was stuck in the room opposite from the bedroom where I felt the most uncomfortable and had one of my many scary experiences.

 After living in this house for about two years, my main bump-ins with spirits or energies would occur in the middle of the day and in the middle of the night.
-They were small and not terrifying occurrences...mainly just discomforting and gave me a creepy feeling that someone was watching me.
-I never felt fully comfortable and at ease in this house...it never felt like a home to me.
-The doors to the upstairs bedrooms would creak open and shut, without anyone being on that level...this would especially happen when I was reading or watching television in my bedroom.
-The cellar of the house was multi-functional...used for storage and also as a laundry area.
-By this time I was expected to do my own loads of laundry, so I had to brave the dark and cold basement on my own...usually once a week.
-I remember running down the stairs to get to the laundry area of the basement...I felt like if I did not leave the washer's side maybe nothing would happen to me.
+They were small and not terrifying occurrences, mainly just discomforting and gave me a creepy feeling that someone was watching me.
+I never felt fully comfortable and at ease in this house - it never felt like a home to me.
+The doors to the upstairs bedrooms would creak open and shut, without anyone being on that level.
+This would especially happen when I was reading or watching television in my bedroom.
+The cellar of the house was multi-functional and used for storage and as a laundry area.
+By this time I was expected to do my own laundry, so I had to brave the dark and cold basement on my own once a week.
+I remember running down the stairs to get to the laundry area of the basement always feeling like something was chasing me down the stairs.
 Then after I had slammed my laundry into the washer, I would jet back up the cellar stairs and fly into the kitchen.
-I absolutely loathed having to ever go into that cellar...for any reason.
-Nothing in particular happened in the cellar...just that same feeling of someone watching me or that someone was going to grab me.
+I absolutely loathed having to ever go into that cellar for any reason.
+Nothing in particular happened in the cellar, just that feeling of someone watching me or that someone was going to grab me.

 Me and Little Boy Blue